jooter/excercise-weather-service/README.md

     I assume supporting multiple cities/locations is out of scope of this exercise.

+    If multi-cities is required, we can implement with redis db or in-memory cache as a map with RWMutex with the whole map and RWMutex in each element of the map.

 * The service should return a JSON payload with a unified response containing temperature in degrees Celsius and wind speed.

     I find wind speed from these two sites are very different.
 Please check [issues.md](issues.md) for details.